 At Shaked Law firm, our attorneys have over 100 years of experience in personal injury law.
 We’ve recovered tens of millions of dollars for accident victims who needed it most, including six, seven, and eight-figure awards.

-When you hire Shaked Law Firm to help you, you can expect a lawyer to:
+When you hire Shaked Law Personal Injury Lawyers to help you, you can expect a lawyer to:

 - Locate the strongest evidence available to back up your claim